ImTayeb/ImTayeb/README.md

 - 👋 Hi, @ImTayeb
 - 👀 I’m interested in Learning new things everyday!
 - 🌱 I’m currently learning Coding and others.
 - 📫 How to reach me?
-You say hi on Telegram @ImTayebOfficial
+You can say hi on Telegram @ImTayebOfficial

 <!---
 ImTayeb/ImTayeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.